Vast Mineral Resources

 Mr. Gideo van der Merwe (Inventor & Founder) has also developed a patent called Climaworx-CC&S (Carbon Capturing & Sequestration process) and everything planned by TAM is governed by doing so in a greener more environmentally friendly manner with the least effect to our environments.

 TAM (Technology And Minerals) has developed and licensed its own chemical processes

-The processes have been custom developed to extract the minerals in the stockpiles with bio-leaching and hydrometallurgical processes, with a number of specialist engineers employed and contracted by TAM.
+The processes have been custom developed to extract the minerals in the stockpiles using multi-disciplined processes, by our in-house specialist engineers and consultants.

-TAM is in process of finalising its Front End Engineering Designs (FEED) for its first pilot projects for construction and implementation – September to November 2020.
-These pilot projects are being launched under the auspices of research and development, to not trigger EIA permutation processes.
+TAM is in process of finalising its Front End Engineering Designs (FEED) for its first pilot projects for construction and implementation – May to November 2022.
+These pilot projects are being done as scaled R&D processes for Proof of Concept (“POC”), before being commercially upscaled..

-The pilot projects will not only prove commercial viability and proof of concept, but also has the environmental benefit of disposing of the mineral resources (stockpiles) at Highveld.
+The pilot projects will not only prove commercial viability and POC, but also has the environmental benefit of disposing of the mineral resources (stockpiles) at Highveld.

 - The TAMBIO process is a bioleaching process developed and patented by Mr. Gideo van der Merwe.
 The TAMBIO process uses special microbial leaching technology & solutions in a wash plant process to extract the soluble Vanadium in the resources and is a cheap extraction process, while

 - The TAMVAN process will start by utilising the Vanadium enriched water located on the resource in extent of 2,000,000 m3